sehlen-bsi/botan-docs/docs/audit_report/src/side_channels/01_02_ml_dsa.rst

 - ML-DSA-65
 - ML-DSA-87

-For the analysis of ML DSA, a utility was written that calls the functions to be analysed in a similar way to the Botan CLI.
+For the analysis of ML-DSA, a utility was written that calls the functions to be analyzed in a similar way to the Botan CLI.
 The following call is used to create the signature:

 .. code-block:: cpp